1. EDI helps brings down your supply chain operational costs significantly

 To reduce your operational costs, the first thing you need to estimate is which customers drive the highest level of revenue to your business.
 Conduct an effective cost-to-serve analysis and this can be done with accurate and real-time invoicing using EDI.

-Once you have a detailed cost-to-serve analysis you can accurately estimate the profit margins for each customer and identify the ones which are not profitable and then you can optimize your supply chain to do things differently and more efficiently to reduce your operational costs by automating your order processing, inventory management and having greater control over your distribution networks.
+Once you have a detailed cost-to-serve analysis you can accurately estimate the profit margins for each customer and identify the ones that are not profitable and then you can optimize your supply chain to do things differently and more efficiently to reduce your operational costs by automating your order processing, inventory management and having greater control over your distribution networks.

-Usually, mistakes in your purchase orders and invoicing can also lead to costly charge backs for thousands of dollars from your business partners and these mistakes happen if you still process your data manually.
+Usually, mistakes in your purchase orders and invoicing can also lead to costly chargebacks for thousands of dollars from your business partners and these mistakes happen if you still process your data manually.
 This can be avoided by using EDI which can automate your entire document exchange process in a standardized format that is widely accepted by all major retailers and make your business EDI-compliant.

 2. EDI helps you forecast product demands to better plan your supply and demand needs

 Effective EDI solutions update all your data such as orders, invoicing, shipping, returns, etc. in real-time.
 Access to such real-time data can help you forecast demand for certain products.
 Identifying which products are selling fast and which are not.
 This way a retailer can plan effective inventory management by stocking up for the products with high demand in advance and not keeping too much inventory for slow-moving products.
 All these forecasting metrics can help you better optimize your supply chain efficiency to get your products delivered on time to your customers.

 3. EDI helps you with better inventory management with real-time data